willediger/Colosseum-Waves/README.md

 # Colosseum Waves

-This plugin captures player & NPC locations for wave spawns & reinforcements in Fortis Colosseum, and generates [Colosseum LoS](https://los.colosim.com/) links for planning and analysis.
-You can also generate a "Current LoS" link to capture the current pillar stack.
+This plugin captures player & NPC locations for wave spawns & reinforcements in Fortis Colosseum.
+It generates shareable links to [https://los.colosim.com/](https://los.colosim.com/) for planning and analysis, including support for "Current LoS" snapshots of the current pillar stack.

+Supports uncharged manticores & Mantimayhem 3.

 ## Using the plugin